2021-2022 SWAAP Cohort

 Identities: Queer and nonbinary, Non-traditional student, Career changer

-Jon currently serves as Strategy and Communications Lead for the Resilience Lab, which works to promote well-being at the University of Washington through research, education, and strategic programs and initiatives.
+Jon most recently served as the Strategy and Communications Lead for the Resilience Lab, which works to promote well-being at the University of Washington through research, education, and strategic programs and initiatives.
 Before earning their MSW, Jon spent a decade working for the Human Rights Campaign’s policy team, as a press aide in Congress, as lead speechwriter for the Democratic National Committee, and as a communications director for multiple state and national nonprofit organizations.
 They live in the Washington, D.C. area with their partner and are passionate about supporting individuals, communities, and organizations as they navigate issues of trauma, healing, and belonging.

 Kayla Newcomer, she/her/hers